kkovati/Price_Predictor_Neural_Network/README.md

 The dataset management is done in a single class which is responsible for reading, preprocessing and transforming the raw data.
-Also it can save and load the dataset in a compressed .npz format.
+Also it can save and load the dataset in a compressed .npz format.<br/>
 Source:<br/>
 https://github.com/kkovati/Price_Predictor_Neural_Network/blob/master/dataset_generation/dataset.py